 Subject to Commonwealth Preservation rules: able to access super from 55 to 60 depending on year of birth and permanently ceasing employment.

-For more details go to the Super SA Select Accessing Your Super fact sheet.
+For more details go to the Super SA Select Reference Guide

 Apart from rollovers, not subject to Commonwealth Preservation rules: able to access super from age 55 (subject to applicable tax rates which are determined by your Commonwealth Government preservation age) and ceasing SA public sector employment.

-For more details go to the Triple S Accessing Your Super fact sheet.
+For more details go to the Triple S Reference Gide.

-ie tax is deducted from concessional super contributions upon receipt.
+ie tax is deducted from concessional super contributions and investment earnings upon receipt.

 Some tax may be payable on exit2.